Integrating Zipic

 Specifying Compression Targets

-zipic://compress? url=/Users/5km/Downloads/demo_jpeg.jpeg& url=/Users/5km/Downloads/demo_png.png& url=/Users/5km/Downloads/demo_folderYou can specify multiple targets, including both image paths and directory paths.
+zipic://compress? url=/Users/5km/Downloads/demo_jpeg.jpeg& url=/Users/5km/Downloads/demo_png.png& url=/Users/5km/Downloads/demo_folderYou can specify multiple targets, including both image paths and folder paths.

 Specifying Compression Options Pro Only